Ledges Hotel: Architectural Gem Offers Modern Luxury

 DINE IN AT “GLASS”

-“Glass” wine. bar. kitchen is Ledges Hotel’s on-site restaurant and a popular gathering space for local residents and guests who want to listen to live music while dining al fresco alongside the waterfalls and gorge.
-The chef created a variety of small plate dishes that are perfect for sharing and late night fare.
+“Glass” wine. bar. kitchen is Ledges Hotel’s on-site restaurant and one of the four best restaurants in the Pocono Mountains.
+Through the years, guests and local residents stop by for a meal and live music.
+Dine al fresco year-round under heating towers alongside the waterfalls and gorge.
+The chef created a variety of small plate dishes that are perfect for sharing and late-night fare.

 (I ordered the tasty Seared Ahi Tuna, Shiso sesame crusted, jicama apple slaw, and sweet onion dashi with a side of crispy Brussels Sprouts).

-The outstanding accommodations, landscaped grounds, and gracious hotel staff make this the quintessential choice for a wedding or special occasion venue.
+Ledges Hotel is an outstanding wedding venue and special occasion option.
+The location, landscaped grounds, and gracious staff make this historic factory repurposed a quintessential choice for parties and events.
 Visit https://ledgeshotel.com/hotel for more information.

-Ledges Hotel, built in 1890, is a member of Historic Hotels of America since 2013.
+Further, Ledges Hotel was built in 1890 and is a member of Historic Hotels of America since 2013.

 “The key operating philosophy of the hotel arm of the Settlers Hospitality Group is to provide an independent and authentic lodging experience that is guest-focused, locally flavored, and pet-friendly,” Chris Simpler, Hotel Anthracite general manger, explained.